Celebrities Slam Kid Rock On Social Media For Attacking Taylor Swift

 Crow appears to be giving her old friend some advice without resorting to dragging him like so many others are doing.
 Judging by her tweet, however, she’s clearly in agreement with the general consensus that his post was unproductive and spiteful.

 Chrissy Teigen, meanwhile, was less polite with her criticism of the 48-year-old.
 As noted by People, she referred to him as “pathetic.”
-This sentiment has been echoed by most of the Twitter users in Rock’s comment section, who haven’t held back making their true feelings about him known.
+This sentiment has been echoed by most of the Twitter users in Rock’s comments section, who haven’t held back making their true feelings about him known.

 Kid Rock’s tweet didn’t escape the criticism from those who share his Republican political views either.
 The outspoken conservative pundit Ben Shapiro also commented on the situation on his Twitter, claiming that Rock’s words about Swift are “gross.”